 Who controls the Parish Council?

 You do!
 The Parish Council has 9 councillor seats.
-All councillors are voluntary and receive no payment whatsoever.
+All councillors receive no payment whatsoever.
 The parish residents can elect its members every four years and you are encouraged to go to the Annual Parish Meeting and say what you think.
 Members of the public are also welcome to sit in on the bi-monthly council meetings, and participate in the public session.

 The Parish Council meets in January, March, May, July, September and November.
 Extraordinary meetings will occasionally be called to deal with matters between meetings.